Melvin-King/Melvin-King.github.io/content/_index.md

       title: '🔊 Announcements'
       subtitle: ''
       text: |-
+        I am actively seeking opportunities for Ph.D. studies in the fall of 2025/2026, or any research experiences.

-        I'm currently open to on-site and remote research experiences!
+        I'm open to on-site and remote research experiences as well!
 Don't hesitate to contact me if you found it a good match 😁
     design:
       columns: '1'
       spacing: